klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

-# Blockchain Inspection
+# Blockchain Inspection <a id="blockchain-inspection"></a>

-## debug_dumpBlock
+## debug_dumpBlock <a id="debug_dumpblock"></a>

 Retrieves the state that corresponds to the block number and returns a list of accounts (including storage and code).

-**NOTE**: This function returns the state correctly for some latest block numbers.
-On the other hand, old block numbers that can be used to retrieve the state may be restricted depending on the value set for the `klay` command-line option `--state.block-interval` (default: 128).
-This means that the function will perform the state retrieval against only the block numbers, which are a multiple of state.block-interval value.
-For example, when the value of state.block-interval is 128, this function returns the state correctly for the block numbers such as "0x0", "0x80", "0x100", "0x180", and so on.
-If the block number is not a multiple of state.block-interval value, it will return 'missing trie node' error.
+**NOTE**: This function correctly returns the state for a few latest, currently 4, block numbers.
+Retrieving older block state is restricted depending on the value set for the command-line option `--state.block-interval` (default: 128).
+This means that the function performs the state retrieval against only the block numbers that are multiples of state.block-interval.
+For example, when state.block-interval is 128, this function returns the state for the block numbers "0x0", "0x80", "0x100", "0x180", and so on.
+If the block number is not a multiple of state.block-interval, it returns 'missing trie node' error.

 | Client  | Method Invocation                                   |